aalekseev/pomodoroapp/README.md

 interactivity to the static pages.
 We add this functionality by creating kinda small components, and each component can have a scoped state if you use `x-data` In the case of this project, I thought that it makes sense to have

+#### Forms

+It is expected that this small framework could not include forms functionality, but here is a few things: first, there is awesome [x-model](https://github.com/alpinejs/alpine/#x-model) property that let's you sync both ways data in the component and form input.
+With validation however everything starting to be messy really quickly.
+For this project it was fine to use a bit of hardcode to make 3 identical number inputs work and work with validation, however for bigger form I would add extra library/use different framework.

 ## Development